Peregrine Falcon Eggs

 Candling Eggs to Assess Fertility and Embryo Development:

 Eggs can be candled about 6 to 12 days after their incubation has begun to verify fertility and development of the egg.
-At that time you should see a web of tiny red/pink veins starting to become visible inside the shell.

 Shining a light through the egg to observe embryo development is called “candling.”
 White or pale eggs are more easily candled than dark or speckled eggs, which require a high-intensity candler.